njesus15/TA-Knowledge-Distillation-for-Low-Precision-Neural-Networks/README.md

 # Knowledge Distillation of Low Precision Networks with Teacher Assistants
 We will take a full precision (32-bit) network and train it on Cifar-100.
-We will do knowledge distillation to a truncated (24-bit) network.
+We will do knowledge distillation to a truncated (16-bit) network.
 We can either do this with a loss of both networks to the output or with an addition loss of the student to a tempature based of the teacher network.

-We will do knowledge distillation from a 32-bit network to a 24-bit network, then use the 24-bit network into a 16-bit network, and repeat with a 8-bit network, and 1-bit network.
+We will do knowledge distillation from a 32-bit network to a 16-bit network, then use the 16-bit network into a 8-bit network, and repeat with a 4-bit network, 2-bit, and 1-bit network.

-We will also train each network individually.
+We will also train each network individually and compare the TA method vs. individually.

 We currently will do the quantization with truncation but use full precision gradients.
+We will not change parameter size or model depth.

-We will train on ResNet-20 and SqueezeNet.
+We will train on ResNet-20 and possibly SqueezeNet.

 ## References